dukesun99/CQG-MBQA/README.md

 # CQG-MBQA: A General Framework for Producing Interpretable Semantic Text Embeddings
-Welcome to the repository for our paper "A General Framework for Producing Interpretable Semantic Text Embeddings" (Under Review).
+🎯 **Generate high-quality interpretable semantic text embeddings by creating and answering discriminative yes/no questions.** This is the repository for our paper "A General Framework for Producing Interpretable Semantic Text Embeddings" (Under Review).

-Key Features:
+## 🌟 Key Features:
 - 😎 **Interpretable Semantic Text Embeddings**: High quality, highly interpretable semantic text embeddings.
 - 🛠️ **General Framework**: Fit for both general domain or task-specific customized interpretable text embeddings.
 - 🚀 **Easy to Use**: Clone the repo, install the dependencies, and run the scripts.
 Easy-peasy!